TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 ## Extract your particles and check your average

 The first step to begin Subtomogram Averaging (STA) is to run an Extract Subtomos job.
-This job will extract cropped subtomograms from all tilts, around the center of the particle positions we identified using Template Matching.
+This job will extract cropped subtomograms from all tilts, around the centre of the particle positions we identified using Template Matching.

 Typically, we start with a binning of 4 or sometimes even 8.
 We use high binning in the initial steps because the focus is on cleaning and roughly aligning the particles—high-resolution information is not essential at this stage.
 In this example, we start at bin 4.
 You want the box size to be larger than your target—ideally at least ~1.5 times larger.
 Ribosomes are approximately 350 Å wide, which corresponds to about 46 pixels at bin 4.

 In general, it's best to use box sizes that are powers of 2 or 3.
-These "magic numbers" optimize computational performance.
+These "magic numbers" optimise computational performance.
 You can find more about that here: https://blake.bcm.edu/emanwiki/EMAN2/BoxSize.
 In our case, 46 is not ideal, and we want something about 1.5 to 2 times larger anyway.
 A box size of 72 or 84 pixels would be appropriate, let's use 84.
 Of course the larger the box, the longer the computation time.

 You want to use the new RELION5 "Write out as 2D stacks" for faster processing.